vondreii/vondreii-site/src/assets/portfolio/articles/docosummaries.md

 <div class="pb-3"></div>

-I have also categorised these documentaries using a convenient tagging system and have recorded links and more information about them.
-Along with this info I also write summaries about each of them.
-I was doing this long before thinking of DocoSummaries and it was just for 'hobby' purposes.
+I have compiled my own list of documentaries in one place where I tag them based on their categories and store links to where I have watched them.
+This was all for hobby purposes.
+I wanted to learn more about <a class="cyanLink" href="https://angular.io/">Angular</a> so I decided to make this into a mini ongoing pet project.

 <div class="pb-3"></div>

-I decided to start making this website as a 'niche' area for people who are interested in documentaries.
+At the moment this is only a proof-of-concept and the real designs have not been implemented.

 <div class="pb-3"></div>